 Day 8: Lake Louise

 Set off on the scenic Bow Valley Parkway (Hwy 1A) to the hamlet of Lake Louise and watch for wildlife along the way.
 En route, explore the amazing Johnston Canyon along catwalks high above the waterway below.
-Or enjoy an easy morning hike around the shoreline of the famous glacier-fed Moraine Lake in the Valley of the Ten Peaks.
+Or enjoy an easy morning walk around the shoreline of the famous glacier-fed Moraine Lake in the Valley of the Ten Peaks.
 Then, head to the Lake Louise Gondola where you’ll experience some of the best grizzly bear viewing opportunities in the Canadian Rockies.
-Banff to Lake Louise: 48 km (30 mi).
+Banff to Lake Louise: 48 km (30 mi)

 Take a 7 km (4.4 mi) round trip hike to the historic Lake Agnes Tea House for afternoon tea and scones in a picturesque alpine valley.

 From Lake Louise drive north to the Glacier Discovery Centre along the scenic Icefields Parkway (Hwy 93).
 You can board an Ice Explorer bus here that will take you onto the Athabasca Glacier, where you can walk on ice up to 360 m (1,180 ft) thick.
 Then take the shuttle to the glass-floored Glacier Skywalk, suspended 280 m (919 ft) over the Sunwapta Valley, for stunning aerial views of glittering glaciers and rugged mountain peaks.
 Lake Louise to Glacier Discovery Centre: 135 km (84 mi)

 Return to Lake Louise, rent a canoe from the Fairmont Chateau Lake Louise and paddle across the lake to the base of Victoria Glacier or take an easy stroll around the lakeshore.